viet34tqc/notebook/vue.md

 ## Compare to React

-- Vue doesn't have `setState` function.
-You can mutate the state directly, React doesn't allow.
-For example, you can use `push` to add item to array state, or you can assign state to the new value (`state = newState`)
+- Vue doesn't have `setState` function and you can mutate the state directly, while React doesn't allow.
+For example, you can use `push()` to add item to array state, or you can assign state to the new value (`state = newState`)
 - Because of the direct mutation, you can also assign state to new value in Vue. **This could be dangerous** if we mutate one, the other mutate as well
 - Data binding: Data binding is easier in Vue.
 For example, for checkbox value, you only need to define a state and assign it to element via `v-model`.
 Updating value is handled automatically.
 Wheareas, React handles it manually via a `setState`
 - List rendering: I prefer using array method (`map`, `filter`) to render a list in React because it's more like JS